ChileanVirtualObservatory/stackypy/doc/index.rst

-.. stacky documentation master file, created by sphinx-quickstart on Thu Nov 23 17:07:54 2017.
+.. stackypy documentation master file, created by sphinx-quickstart on Thu Nov 23 17:07:54 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to stacky's documentation!
+Welcome to stackypy's documentation!
 ==================================

 .. toctree::